 How do you get your great video out there to be seen by the people who should see it?

 Not only do we live in a world of multi-platforms, but the number of platforms is constantly multiplying.
-You need to know where your audience will see the video – which sites, blogs, screens, and social media platforms your audience engages with.
+You need to know where your audience will see your institution’s brand videos – which sites, blogs, screens, and social media platforms your audience engages with typically.
 This allows you to plan an integrated approach to distribution.
 This means you can capture the largest, and most targeted, audience possible.

 YouTube is the second largest search engine after Google and is used by more than 1-billion people every month.
 Optimizing your content on YouTube means users will be able to find your video when they search for relevant keywords.
 You need to create an effective YouTube channel that really resonates with your prospects.
 The most effective marketing campaigns use multiple channels to guarantee views.